Stephen-Lynch/Team_Cave_Goblins/readme2.md

 <img src="images/movies_per_goblins.png">
 </p>

 The graph above shows the distribution of the number of movies rated by each individual user.
 As you can see there are some outliers.
+Some super users have rated over 2,500 movies.

 <br/><br/>
 <p align="center">